OceanGlidersCommunity/Oxygen_SOP/images/permissions.md

 # Details for attribution and permission for each of the images

-- `100-0-calibration.png` - Patricia Lopez-Garcia/Tania Morales
+- `100-0-calibration.png` - Tania Morales
 - `AanderaSensors.png` - XXX, Aanderaa data instruments
 - `ARODFTSensor.jpg`
 - `case_01_issue.png` - Soeren Thomsen